GrahamCHill/Projection-2/README.md

 To test the prod version go to [app.test](http://app.test)

-To make this work you will need to add the followinf domains to your hosts file
+To make this work you will need to add the following domains to your hosts file
 ```
 app.test
 api.test